 · Expressive Arts and Design

 We understand that every child is unique and their learning will overlap and interweave within all these areas as they learn and develop at their own pace.
 We incorporate different pedagogue styles including elements of Montessori teaching, Forest school education, the slow education movement and mindfulness.
 We believe using a blend of teaching styles complements the Early Years Foundation Stage and provides additional benefits to your child’s long term well-being, learning and development.

-In the Starfish room (age 9 – 30 months) we focus on providing daily experiences to stimulate the following 5 areas
+In the baby room (age 3 – 24 months) we focus on providing daily experiences to stimulate the following 5 areas

 – social and emotional development

 - sensory development

 – communication and language